Byron/gitoxide/cargo-smart-release/README.md

 * [x] automatically adjust manifest versions and update manifests of crates which use those whose versions were incremented
 * [x] conservatively bump downstream workspace crates in the light of breaking changes, even though these won't be published, making downstream breakage impossible
 * [x] use git tags to know if a crate changed at all, skipping publishes if there is no code change at all
+* [ ] it's _too eager_ to release and there should be a way to control patch releases.
 * [ ] Handle pre-release versions and meta-data as per the [stability guide].
 * [ ] Support other remote names than 'origin' - currently the latter name is assumed.
 Fix by getting the remote of the currently checked out branch.
 * [ ] handle version specifications correctly [(tables vs values)](https://github.com/Byron/cargo-release/blob/master/src/cargo.rs#L179:L207)